 Defining audit objectives is fundamental to a successful cybersecurity audit.
 Your objectives should be clear and focused.
 To define them:

-• Ensure objectives align with your organization’s risk management strategy.
+- Make sure your objectives align with your organization’s broader risk management strategy.

 Example: A tech company set an objective to reduce data breach incidents by 25% within a year.
 This focused their audit on strengthening their network security.